 See a complete breakdown of these plans, and other popular plans geared towards winter travel, in our full review of the Best Adventure Travel Insurance Companies of 2026.

-Many comprehensive policies can also provide reimbursement for damage to your ski gear or snowboarding equipment, prepaid expenses like lift tickets, ski rentals, airfare, and lodging if you're forced to cancel your ski trip due to an injury, illness, severe winter storm, or other covered reason.
+Many of these plans can also reimburse prepaid expenses, like lift tickets, airfare, and lodging, if you’re forced to cancel your ski trip due to severe weather, injury, illness, or other covered reasons.

 Here are a few of the different types of winter activities that can be covered by adventure travel insurance: